bkraft4257/tic2/docs/source/other/quick_reference.md

 **mriqc.sh**             - Runs MRI Quality Control on a single subject.
 **mriqc_group.sh**       - Runs MRI Quality Control as a group on subjects in MRIQC directory.

+The scripts have been written to minimize the amount of stuff you have to remember for each study while allowing you flexibility to call scripts with various options.
+For example, the fmriprep.sh script sets several environment variables and then calls the command

+nohup time /usr/local/bin/singularity run -w -B /cenc -B /gandg -B /bkraft1 \
+                 $APP_SINGULARITY_IMAGE \
+                 $ACTIVE_BIDS_PATH \
+                 $ACTIVE_APP_OUTPUT_PATH \
+                 --work-dir $ACTIVE_APP_WORKING_PATH \
+                 participant ${@} > $log_file 2>&1 &

+The ${@} is the bash syntax to pass all of the variables from the command line and insert them for ${@}.
+If you call fmriprep -h you can see the help for fmriprep with all of its optional parameters.
+For example if you want to run fmriprep with only anatomical processing you can run the script

+fmriprep.sh --participant-label imove1061 --anat-only

+We are hoping this structure will allow simplicity for new users with flexibilty for experieneced users.
+Advanced

 # Quick Instructions